 Choosing Your Route To Antarctica

 There are many routes to consider when you are planning an expedition cruise to this destination.
-Which route is the right choice for you?
+How do you know which route is the right choice for you?

 Your decision may simply depend on your budget or how much time you can commit.
-It may also be about the type of wildlife, the wilderness or the activities you’d like to experience on your Antarctica trip.
-Here Wildfoot Travel’s Dave Cheetham details the different routes on offer and runs through the pros, cons and the cost of the options.
+It may also be about the type of wildlife, the wilderness or the activities you’d like to experience on your Antarctica itinerary.
+Here, Wildfoot Travel’s Dave Cheetham details the different routes on offer and runs through the pros, cons and the cost of the options.

 There are many routes to consider when planning a trip to this region.